 The residency classification determines the tuition rate the student must pay.

-If a student believe they are entitled to a lower tuition rate, Dallas College staff will work with the student to assist in that determination.
+If a student believes they are entitled to a lower tuition rate, Dallas College staff will work with the student to assist in that determination.
 Documentation may be required to substantiate the student's status.

-The deadline for residency changes is the certification (census) date of the semester for which reclassification is being sought.
+Per the Texas Administrative Code, the deadline for residency changes is the certification (census) date of the semester for which reclassification is being sought.

 Each student may base their residency status upon: